rochakkadel/schedule-board/LEGAL_AND_TECH_OVERVIEW.md

 ## 10. Support & Maintenance

 - **Issue Tracking:** Maintain a ticketing system (GitHub Issues, Jira) for feature requests and bug reports.
-- **Release Notes:** Document notable changes, migrations, and security fixes.
-Adopt semantic versioning for clarity.
-- **Testing:** Implement unit tests for core utilities and integration tests for Firebase interactions where possible.
-- **Documentation:** Keep README, onboarding guides, and this legal overview up to date with each release.

 ---